 - Make sure firewalls and routers have the latest security patches and can reject “malicious” traffic.

 DarkHotel is a relatively new form of spear phishing.
-Hackers get travel plans of their targets (usually C-level business executives and other VIPs).
-They get access to a hotel’s Wi-Fi to upload malicious code on a server.
+Hackers get the travel plans of their targets (usually C-level business executives and other VIPs).
+They can access a hotel’s Wi-Fi to upload malicious code on a server.
 Victims receive an invitation to download it as some benign update or program.
 If they do, the hacker gets access to information on their device.